fujitake/vantiq-related/terraform_azure/readme_en.md

   ```
   - Since we will be using Bs family, ESv3 family, and FSv2 family, increase from the default value of 10.
 (30~50 is enough)

+- Secure VNET IP range.
+The range of subnets should be greater than /22.
+In case of Production configuration, the cluster will have to occupy 30 IPs per node so 11 nodes cannot be accommodated in /24.

 ### Setting parameters